anasty17/mirror-leech-telegram-bot/README.md

 - `CMD_INDEX`: commands index number.
 This number will added at the end all commands.
 - `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds.
-- `EXTENTION_FILTER`: File extentions that won't upload/clone.
+- `EXTENSION_FILTER`: File extensions that won't upload/clone.
 Separate them by space.
 - `INCOMPLETE_TASK_NOTIFIER`: Get incomplete task messages after restart.
 Require database and (supergroup or channel).
 Default is `False`. `Bool`

 ### Update